-I’m not going to lie, socialising sober took some getting used to in the beginning.
+I’m not going to lie, sober socialising took some getting used to in the beginning.
 I felt awkward and uneasy without my alcoholic crutch.
-However, instead of hiding away and avoiding all social events I decided to turn up anyway, but on my terms.
+However, instead of hiding away and avoiding all social events, I decided to turn up anyway, but on my terms.
 The deciding factor, for whether I attended a social event or not was…

-“is there a purpose, other than drinking alcohol, to the event?”
 If the answer was “yes” then I would go.

-Focusing on the enjoyment I get from catching up with my friends and family and not the alcohol really helps.
-I don’t mind sitting in pub if it means I can have great conversations or listen to some good music.
+Focusing on the enjoyment I get from catching up with my friends and family and not the alcohol, really helps.
+I don’t mind sitting in a pub if it means I can have great conversations or listen to some good music.
 I also organise events that aren’t centred around alcohol, like going to the movies or having a meal out.
 Often I have my car too, so I have the freedom to leave when I want.

 One of the best perks was finding a coffee stall with no queue!
 While others queued for ages to purchase their overpriced alcoholic drinks, I strolled up to the coffee stall (feeling quite smug) and enjoyed a chat while grabbing a cup of coffee and some shortbread too.
 The music was blasting and the atmosphere was pumping; I felt great.

 In my experience, the awkward, uneasy feelings start to dissipate once you’ve successfully navigated a few sober events.
-Yes, each new sober situation is a learning curve but it helps grow your sober muscles until it become the new normal and effortless.
+Yes, each new sober situation is a learning curve but it helps grow your sober muscles until it becomes the new normal and effortless.

 Sadly, I didn’t win any bingo prizes on Saturday.
 I set my hopes on winning a giant unicorn but it wasn’t to be.
 I laughed, I sang, I danced and then headed home on a natural high having had the best time.
 Sober socialising at it’s best.